jeremiepoiroux/markdown-cv/index.md

 - Research internship at [Algodiv](http://algodiv.huma-num.fr/) to study the designing of recommender systems

-- Co-president
-- Co-organizer of the [Ethics by design](ethicsbydesign.fr) event, the first conference in France about user-respect and sustainable design

 `2016 - current`
 __[Designers Ethiques](http://twitter.com/designethique)__, Association

 - Co-president
-- Co-organizer of the [Ethics by design](ethicsbydesign.fr) event, the first conference in France about user-respect and sustainable design
+- Co-organizer of the [Ethics by design](ethicsbydesign.fr) event, the first conference in France about user-respectful and sustainable design

 `2016 - current`
-__Kaïa Editions__, Association about printing online journalist articles
+__Kaïa Editions__, Association about printing online journalistic articles
 - Co-president

 `2015 - 2016`